Interpretive Style

 Acknowledgements:

 I would like to thank Ellis Skolfield.
-I read his works many, many years ago, and while I don’t always agree with this reasoning, it opened my eyes the the importance of understanding history. http://www.beholdthebeast.com/contents_tfp.htm and ellisskolfield.com
+I read his works many, many years ago, and while I don’t always agree with his reasoning, it opened my eyes the the importance of understanding history. http://www.beholdthebeast.com/contents_tfp.htm and ellisskolfield.com

 For understanding Islam, I would like to thank Daniel Scot for his ministry Ibrahim Ministries International, that helps Christians share the gospel with Muslims. http://imi.org.au